libp2p/js-libp2p-interfaces/README.md

 ### Go

-> WIP
+> WIP - go-libp2p does not have a test suite available for Peer Discovery yet.

 ## API

-A valid (read: that follows this abstraction) stream muxer, must implement the following API.
+A valid (read: that follows this abstraction) Peer Discovery module must implement the following API:

 ### `start` the service